-So, snack means nomihodai and nomihodai means hangover fun, so snack is fun!
+So, snack means nomihodai and nomihodai means hangover fun, so snacks are fun!

 When I asked my colleagues if there was a reason for this gender specificity, everyone observed a minute of silence.
-It often happens when I ask apparently weird questions.
-My boss guessed that back in the old days, men probably wanted to talk to women after work, as, I quote, “talking to men is boring” (yeah! who run the world?).
-The idea was probably to find a place to forget about work for a few hours, i guess.
+It often happens when I ask an apparently weird questions.
+My boss guessed that back in the old days, men probably wanted to talk to women after work, as, I quote, “talking to men is boring” (yeah! who runs the world?).
+The idea was probably to find a place to forget about work for a few hours, I guess.

-Let’s go back to the mamas, to make it simple they are awesome.
-The first time I went to Kobayashi, I was taken to a local snack called 9-1♡ (to pronounce “kyu-to” = “cute”).
-By the look on the mama’s face I assumed she didn’t expect a foreigner coming to her bar.
-I sat at the counter and she started asking me all the question to feed her curiosity.
+Let’s go back to the mamas: to put it simply they are awesome.
+The first time I went to Kobayashi, I was taken to a local snack called 9-1♡ (to be pronounced “kyu-to” = “cute”).
+By the look on the mama’s face I assumed she didn’t expect a foreigner to come to her bar.
+I sat at the counter and she started asking me all these questions to feed her curiosity.
 After 2 hours of horrible singing but great conversation and laughs, I was offered a hug (rare thing) by the mama and went back to my hotel.
 3 months later, when I finally moved to Kobayashi, I went back to the same snack.
 She remembered my name!
 As Stevie Wonder would say: isn’t she lovely?
-And she offered me chocolates on Valentine Day! (°◡°♡).:｡
+And she offered me chocolates on Valentine’s Day! (°◡°♡).:｡

 (my favorite mama in Kobayashi)